OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 ### 1.2 Issues of copyright notice

-Background
+Background:
 Companies want to do internal compliance process automatically by tools.

-* Copyright notice is not at all written in the source code from upper stream.
+* Copyright notice is not written in the source code from upper stream.
 (Knowledge)

-* Copyright is written, but in the different ways in each source code.
+* Copyright is written, but in different ways in the source code.
 (No Standard)
   * There are too many patterns to scan automatically by tools.
 Therefore engineers do compliance tasks, instead of development.

 ## 2. Discussion

 It is nice to make a guideline for exchanging license info. including copyright notice.
 Exchanging license info. between organization is out of scope of the OpenChain.
+Guideline is a good way to show an appropriate procedure.
 Guideline does not give rules that a company must comply with.
-Guideline is a good way to show an appropriate procedure.

 There is the SPDX, we should use the standard.
 Reinvention is not good.
 Intermittent suppliers in the supply chain like semiconductor companies have to hold all the information.